GreenleafLab/ArchR/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve ArchR
+about: Create a bug report to help us improve ArchR.
+NOT to be used for questions or feature requests!
 title: ''
 labels: bug
 assignees: ''